jhap1982/giveituruguay/2003/2003-02-02 - Palaeur, Rome, Italy/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Universally Speaking
+6. Universally Speaking
-If You Have to Ask
+7. If You Have to Ask
-Hardcore Jollies tease
+8. Hardcore Jollies tease
-Suck My Kiss
+9. Suck My Kiss
-The Zephyr Song
+10. The Zephyr Song
-Otherside
+11. Otherside
-Fox on the Run part of JOHN
+12. Fox on the Run part of JOHN
-This Is the Place
+13. This Is the Place
-Latest Disgrace tease
+14. Latest Disgrace tease
-Parallel Universe
+15. Parallel Universe
-Don't Forget Me
+16. Don't Forget Me
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-I Could Have Lied
+19. I Could Have Lied
-Can't Stop
+20. Can't Stop
-Venice Queen
+21. Venice Queen
-Give It Away
+22. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+23. Under the Bridge
-Fire
+24. Fire

 ## Notes